 Tuesday, January 7, 2020

-On May 7, 1915, a German submarine torpedoed the British passenger liner RMS Lusitania that was en route from New York City to Liverpool.
-Attacked without warning, the ship sank in fifteen minutes, killing 1,198 civilians, including 128 Americans.
+On May 7, 1915, a German submarine torpedoed the British passenger liner RMS Lusitania en route from New York City to Liverpool.
+Attacked without warning off the coast of Ireland, the ship sank in fifteen minutes, killing 1,198 civilians, including 128 Americans.

 Woodrow Wilson immediately denounced the sinking of the Lusitania in harsh, threatening terms, demanding that Germany pledge to never launch another attack on citizens of neutral countries, even when traveling on French or British ships.
 Germany initially acquiesced to Wilson's demand, but only temporarily.
 In March, 1916, a German U-boat torpedoed the French passenger liner Sussex, causing a heavy loss of life and injuring several Americans.

-Two months later, in what's known as the Sussex pledge, German officials announced that they would no longer sink Allied merchant ships without warning.
-At the same time, however, they made it clear that it would resume submarine attacks if the Allies refused to respect international law, which, in effect, meant that the Allies had to lift their blockades of food and other raw materials bound for the Central powers.
+Two months later, in what's known as the Sussex pledge, Germany announced that they would no longer sink Allied merchant ships without warning but made it clear that it would resume submarine attacks if the Allies refused to respect international law, which, in effect, meant that the Allies had to lift their blockades of food and other raw materials bound for the Central Powers.

 This is a partial excerpt of what he said:

 It is a fearful thing to lead this great peaceful people into war, into the most terrible and disastrous of all wars, civilization itself seeming to be in the balance.
 But the right is more precious than peace, and we shall fight for the things which we have always carried nearest our hearts - for democracy, for the right of those who submit to authority to have a voice in their own governments, for the rights and liberties of small nations, for a universal dominion of right by such a concert of free peoples as shall bring peace and safety to all nations and make the world itself at last free.
 To such a task we dedicate our lives and our fortunes...